The-Scratch-Channel/tsc-web-client/docs/development/SETUP.md

 This could take a bit.

 Finally, you can now edit the code.
 Commit your changes then make a PR.
 The dev team will look into it and decide whether to merge it or not.

-Please also read the [Style Guide](STYLE_GUIDE.md) in order to get a gist of how we write our code.